 Since her retirement, Suzie has worked on, and championed passage of, the End of Life Options Act for the State of California and assists other not for profit organizations as a volunteer.

-Madalyn is in her second year of college and has been working with It Takes Guts since the organization was first formed in 2011.
+Madalyn has been working with It Takes Guts since the organization was first formed in 2011.
 She is on staff at St. Dorothy's Rest.
 She has personal experience as a child living with a chronic illness as well as the transition to adulthood.
 This helps strengthen her relationships with our warriors and their families.

-Donnie is a manager with Croce, Sanguinetti, & Vander Veen, Inc. Prior to the establishment of Croce, Sanguinetti, & Vander Veen, Inc., Donnie worked at a local accounting firm for over 10 years.
+Donnie is a partner with Croce, Sanguinetti, & Vander Veen, Inc. Prior to the establishment of Croce, Sanguinetti, & Vander Veen, Inc., Donnie worked at a local accounting firm for over 10 years.
 His area of emphasis consists of financial statement preparation, audit and assurance services for a variety of industries including agriculture, governmental and non-profit organizations.
 In addition, he also provides tax services for closely held businesses, individuals and non-profit organizations.

 Donnie received his Bachelor of Science Degree from the University of the Pacific where he majored in business administration with a concentration in accounting.
 Donnie is a member of the California Society of Certified Public Accountants.
 Donnie is currently serving on the Board of Directors of the Leadership Stockton Alumni Association.